Nastia Liukin Flaunts Her Gymnast’s Physique By Doing Routine Atop Kitchen Counter

-Olympian Nastia Liukin proved that she still has a flawless figure and can rock a gymnastics routine in her latest Instagram post.
-She shared the fun video on Thursday as a way to promote a partnership with the Texas Department of State Health Services, and her moves certainly seemed to prove her point.
+Olympian Nastia Liukin proved that she still has a flawless figure and can still rock a gymnastics routine in her latest Instagram post.
+She shared the fun video on Thursday as a way to promote a partnership with the Texas Department of State Health Services, and she used her moves to help prove her point.

-The video featured Nastia showing off some of her moves while essentially using her kitchen counter as a balance beam.
-She looked incredible as always in a set of workout wear and the fun clip was a big hit with her followers.
+The video featured Nastia showing off her skills while essentially using her kitchen counter as a balance beam.
+She looked incredible rocking a set of workout wear, and the fun clip was a big hit with her followers.

-In her caption, Nastia said that wearing a mask was easier than what she did in the video.
-The Olympic champion wore a gray pair of leggings and a form-fitted, long-sleeved white workout top and stood on her white counter to begin a short series of gymnastics skills.
+In her caption, Nastia pointed out that wearing a mask was much simpler than the skills she performed in the video.
+The Olympic champion wore a gray pair of leggings and a form-fitted, long-sleeved white workout top and stood on her white counter to do a short series of gymnastics movements.

 Nastia did some signature features from her former beam routine, and she pointed her toes and extended her lean, long legs throughout.
 She did a back walkover and transitioned into a front walkover, and a few seconds later, she popped into a handstand.